-- Analyze theory and techniques of baking and pastry arts. - 2.
-Analyze theory and techniques of food preparation and presenta- - 3.
+- 1. Analyze theory and techniques of baking and pastry arts. - 2.
+Analyze theory and techniques of food preparation and presentation. - 3.
 Prepare basic foods in quantity, including various regional foods. - 4.
 Prepare ethnic cuisine in quantity. - 5.
-Setup and operate the "front of the house." - Evaluate the establishment and maintenance of a safe and sanitary 6. foodservice operation including HACCP and State of Connecticut - 7.
+Setup and operate the "front of the house." - 6.
+Evaluate the establishment and maintenance of a safe and sanitary foodservice operation including Hazard Analysis and Critical Control Points and State of Connecticut law. - 7.
 Decorate layer cakes with molded and sculpted decorations. - 8.
 Create artisan breads. - 9.
 Create and cater events. - 10.
-Summarize basic principles and concepts of the hospitality industry. - Summarize managerial techniques and human resources management practice. - 12.
-Demonstrate appropriate problem-solving techniques in addressing management problems. - Differentiate styles of marketing, sales analysis and planning for the hospitality industry. - 14.
+Summarize basic principles and concepts of the hospitality industry. - 11.
+Summarize managerial techniques and human resources management practice. - 12.
+Demonstrate appropriate problem-solving techniques in addressing management problems. - 13.
+Differentiate styles of marketing, sales analysis and planning for the hospitality industry. - 14.
 Prepare menus incorporating costs, acquisition and inventory controls. - 15.
 Transfer acquired knowledge to the world of work.